-Preparatory Meetings for Orientation, Lectures, and Map Work (20 Hours): April 1, 8, 15, 22, 29, and May 6th.
-Seven maps are required before departure.
-These maps are available at http://mail.bibback.com/RS_Maps.html
+Pre-departure meetings for Orientation, lectures, and map work (20 Hours): May 8-12th In addition to lectures and discussion regarding cross-cultural communication, Islam, modern Judaism, the Druze, the Samritans, the Armenian faith and genocide, and orientation to the land of Israel, seven maps are required before departure.
+These maps are available at http://mail.bibback.com/RS Maps.html

-Enthusiastic and pleasant attendance-Because of the nature of the course, attendance at all class sessions and on all field studies is required except for approved medical reasons.
+On site-Enthusiastic and pleasant attendance-Because of the nature of the course, attendance at all class sessions and on all field studies is required except for approved medical reasons.
 Pleasant, compassionate and enthusiastic attendance and participation is required as well.
 Know that special codes of conduct and regular inconveniences are built into a class of this nature and your cheerful compliance will be most welcome.

-Readings and Map Work-You must prepare your pre-assigned Regions on the Run and Regional Study Maps map work and complete all assigned readings before class time.
+On site-Readings and Map Work-You must prepare your pre-assigned Regions on the Run and Regional Study Maps map work and complete all assigned readings before class time.
 Bring all of your map materials and the Historical Geography Notebook to all class sessions, including field studies.
 The completed Regional Study Maps and Syllabus Maps must be turned in at the time of the final exam.
 Auditors must complete all map work.

-Exams-There are three exams.
+On-site Exams--There are three exams.
 These are noted on the calendar.
 You are responsible for the preview lectures and field study information for each exam.